BayanAlharbi/05_responsive_lab/README.md

 ![albums-3-sm](assets/albums-3-sm.png)
 ![albums-3-xs](assets/albums-3-xs.png)

 Now our layout looks great on all screen sizes!
 The final touch is to adjust the copy on the page.
-Here's the [final CSS](codealong/albums/css/main-4.css) and how it renders on a small screen:
+Here's the final look and how it renders on a small screen:
 ![albums-4](assets/albums-4.png)

 You can access all of the code [here](codealong/albums).